 Tools and heavy equipment can be plagued by many of the same issues as vehicles, and a single defect could affect hundreds of workers and bystanders.
 For example, a crane collapse could cause millions of dollars in damage and injure or kill dozens of people.

+Product liability claims can arise from bodily injury or injuries suffered by workers due to defective industrial equipment.
 These machines must stand up to rigorous use (and occasional misuse).
-When they malfunction, victims and their families can pursue product liability claims against the manufacturers.
+When they malfunction, victims and their families can pursue product liability claims against the manufacturers, making it critical to understand how courts determine liability for defective products.

 Who Can Be Held Liable in a Product Liability Case?